Long term State forest closures due to bushfire impact

 1300 655 687

-A large number of State forests are closed due to the impact of the NSW bushfires.
+A large number of State forests are closed over the longer term due to the impact of the NSW bushfires.

 Recent State forests reopened: